-The dividend allowance remains untouched at £2000pa until the 6th April 2023 which can be utilised with company dividends as a shareholder for a limited company or via an investment portfolio.
+The dividend allowance has been reduced from £2,000pa to £1,000 for the 23/24 tax year.
+It will then reduce again to £500pa from 6th April 24.
+This can be utilised with company dividends as a shareholder for a limited company, direct shareholdings or via an investment portfolio.
 If you have shares, an investment account or a limited company then make sure you are taking your allowance and gaining tax free income.